 Step 6: Issue a Compliance Certificate to your investors

-The Compliance Certificate is the piece of paper that your investors need in order to be able to claim their SEIS relief in the next step.
+The Compliance Certificate is the piece of paper that your investors need to claim their SEIS relief.

 Step 7: Your investors file for SEIS relief